Swiss franc: Before the Helvetic Republic

 Geneva had its own currency, the florin petite monnaie, with 3 1/2 florins equal to the livre courant.
 After 1641, the Spanish dollar was worth 10 1/2 florins or 3 livres.
 Afterwards, the écu was valued at 12 3/4 florins or 3 9/14 livres, while the kronenthaler was valued at 12 3/8 florins or 3 15/28 livres.
 See also Geneva thaler and Geneva genevoise.

 Many currencies of central and eastern Switzerland originated from the South German gulden.
 It was divided into 40 schilling or 60 kreuzer, and the thaler was worth 2 gulden.
 After 1690, this gulden was worth 1/2 a Reichsthaler specie, or 12.992 g fine silver.
 After 1730, the different guilders of Southern Germany and Switzerland fragmented under varying rates of depreciation.
-The South German gulden, worth 1/24 a Cologne mark (233.856 g) of fine silver, also applied to the Swiss cantons of St. Gallen, Alpenzell, Schaffhausen and Thurgau.
+The South German gulden, worth 1/24 a Cologne mark (233.856 g) of fine silver, also applied to the Swiss cantons of St. Gallen, Appenzell, Schaffhausen and Thurgau.
 The French écu was valued at 2.8 gulden, while the kronenthaler was valued at 2.7 gulden.
 See St. Gallen thaler.

 The cantons of Zurich, Schwyz and Glarus, however, maintained a stronger gulden worth 1/22 a Cologne mark of fine silver.
 The French écu was valued at 2 1/2 gulden, while the kronenthaler was valued at 2 18/40 gulden; see Zürich thaler and Schwyz gulden.
 On the other hand, the central Swiss cantons of Luzern, Uri, Zug and Unterwalden maintained a weaker gulden vs the South German gulden.
 The French écu was valued at 3 gulden, while the kronenthaler was valued at 2 37/40 gulden (see Luzern gulden).